local-minimum/shards-of-a-life/issues.md

   * Add night light

 * Start and goal platforms
-  * Goal does not cause new level
   * What parameters to use for difficulty except number of segments on level
+  * Rather than restarting scene, make transition smooth...
   * Platforms are boring
     * Minimum need: place to sleep